donaldmunro/AARemu/README.md

 color changes to red until the user corrects.
 At completion of recording the recording frame file which was temporarily saved in NV21 format is converted into the final format.

+In contrast to the Retry recording method, the Traverse recording method allows starting recording from the current location instead of first moving to zero.
+An overlaid arrow indicates the direction of movement while recording.
+At the start of recording all bearings are added to a set of remaining bearings.
+As bearings as processed and saved they are removed from this set.
+Missed bearings do not cause the user to be prompted to move back to attempt to record the missing bearing, instead missed bearings are picked up in subsequent traversals, ie more than one 360 degree traversal may be required to complete the recording.
+On subsequent traversals the overlaid arrow will be blue for bearings which have already been processed, but will change to green 5 degrees before encountering a bearing that was missed in the previous traversal.

+For both methods keeping the device at a constant vertical angle and rotating slowly and smoothly is important for accurate recording.
+For the traversal method also try to keep the movement continually in a clockwise direction with no reversals.

 <h3>Issues, Caveats and Recommendations</h3>
 The two main issues are the stability of the compass bearing sensors and ensuring that the frame that gets saved for a given bearing is the correct frame for that bearing.
 Even when using enhanced fusion sensor techniques the bearings can sometimes drift which can give the appearance of "frame jump" in a recording.
-When recording keeping the <b>device at a constant vertical angle</b> and <b>rotating slowly and smoothly</b> to reduce the number of corrections required is important.
+When recording keeping the <b>device at a constant vertical angle</b> and <b>rotating slowly and smoothly</b> is important.
 The direction of movement can seemingly also sometimes affect bearing accuracy which is why during correction the target bearing is set to 5 degrees before the target bearing to ensure that the target bearing is always approached from the same side.